6th International VdTMoCA Conference & CPD Event, 24 & 25 June 2019, London

 - Have access to a database of published and unpublished resources

-- Have access to the VdTMoCAF (UK) community as a potential sample for research
+- Have access to the VdTMoCAF (UK) community for networking and as a potential sample for research

 - Be on the Foundation’s e-mail and twitter list to be notified of news and up-coming events

 - Access to all editions of 'Participation' - the essential publication on the use of the model in the UK and abroad

 - Have full access to the Members’ forum